Like It's Christmas

 "Like It's Christmas" is a Christmas song by American group Jonas Brothers.
 It was released on November 8, 2019, and is the band's final release of the year.
 It is the fourth Christmas song released by them after "Girl of My Dreams" in 2007, "Joyful Kings" in 2008, and "Summertime Anthem" in 2009.

 Background

 The group announced the song's name and release date on November 4, 2019.

 Commercial performance

 "Like It's Christmas" reached number one on the US Adult Contemporary chart in December 2019, becoming the Jonas Brothers' second number one on the chart.
-It also reached a chart peak of No. 44 on the Billboard Hot 100 on the week ending January 4, 2020.
+It also reached a peak position of No. 39 on the Billboard Hot 100 on the week ending January 4, 2025.

 Live performances

-The band performed the song on their Happiness Begins Tour beginning on December 4, 2019 in Omaha.
+The band performed the song on their Happiness Begins Tour beginning on December 4, 2019, in Omaha.
 On December 13, 2019, they performed the song along with the singles "Burnin' Up", "Sucker", "Cool" and "Only Human".

 They performed the song live on an episode of the Netflix show Dash & Lily, produced by Nick Jonas.